waterfront view of boats and colouful buildings

 Overview

-The Atlantic Canada UNESCO Tourism Corridor is one of three corridors being supported through Destination Canada’s Tourism Corridor Strategy Program.
+The Atlantic Canada UNESCO Tourism Corridor is one of three corridors supported through Destination Canada’s Tourism Corridor Strategy Program.
 Learn more about the program through the following links:

 Three of Canada’s Atlantic provinces—New Brunswick, Nova Scotia, and Newfoundland and Labrador—are home to more than a dozen United Nations Educational, Scientific and Cultural Organization (UNESCO) sites, which contribute to pride of place and form a network of unique landscapes, rich cultural history, and diverse offerings.